 In this post, we’ll explain answer the question “How much does Italian dual citizenship cost?” as well as go over the other fees you might be expected to pay when becoming a citizen.

 There are many ways to become an Italian citizen.
-You can live in Italy for a pre-established time period set by law, you can marry an Italian citizen, or you can even become an Italian citizen after carrying out a heroic act.
+However, this post goes over Italian citizenship by descent only.
+Here are some other ways to become Italian: you can live in Italy for a pre-established time period set by law, you can marry an Italian citizen, or you can even become an Italian citizen after carrying out a heroic act.

 While equally valid, none of the above are the subject of this post.
 In this post, we’ll be talking strictly about Italian citizenship jure sanguinis.
 This means Italian citizenship by descent.